-Examples being: Destruction of Property; willful damage to school property - cuts, defaces, or otherwise damages in any way any property, real or personal, belonging to the school district; Disorderly Conduct; engaging in offensive, obscene, or abusive language or in boisterous and noisy conduct tending to arouse alarm, anger, or resentment in others.
-A student receiving three major tickets will result in a required parental meeting to be scheduled at the administrations discretion.
+Examples include: Destruction of property; willful damage to school property - cuts, defaces, or otherwise damages in any way any property, real or personal, belonging to the school district; Disorderly Conduct; engaging in offensive, obscene, or abusive language or in boisterous and noisy conduct tending to arouse alarm, anger, or resentment in others.
+A student receiving three major tickets will result in a required parental meeting to be scheduled at the administration's discretion.